inchmeal/inchmeal.github.io/app/_posts/opinions/2016-03-23-life-without-worries.markdown

 *The only perennial thing from past are these problems.
 If one gets resolved then other, even more daunting, may come in.
-There can always be a worst situation then the present one.
+There can always be a worst situation than the present one.
 No upper limits.*